unicode-org/icu4x/experimental/casemapping/README.md

 <div class="stab unstable">
 🚧 This code is experimental; it may change at any time, in breaking or non-breaking ways, including in SemVer minor releases.
-It can be enabled with the "experimental" feature of the icu meta-crate.
+It can be enabled with the "experimental" Cargo feature of the icu meta-crate.
 Use with caution.
 <a href="https://github.com/unicode-org/icu4x/issues/2535">#2535</a>
 </div>